Poppy (singer)

-Moriah Rose Pereira (born January 1, 1995), better known as Poppy and formerly as That Poppy, is an American singer and YouTuber.
-She earned recognition for her performance art videos on YouTube from 2011 to 2014, in which she played an uncanny valley-like android satirizing internet culture and modern society.
-She has become more widely known for being experimental and versatile with her artistry and music.
+Moriah Rose Pereira (born January 1, 1995), known professionally as Poppy (formerly as That Poppy), is an American singer, songwriter, musician, and YouTuber.
+She earned recognition for her performance art videos on YouTube beginning in 2014, in which she played an uncanny valley-like android satirizing Internet culture and modern society.
+She collaborated with Titanic Sinclair during this period, and ended the partnership in 2019 after accusing him of emotional abuse.
+She launched the web series Improbably Poppy in 2024.
+She is known for her experimentation and versatility within her artistry, public image, and music.